fettespferd/StepCount/firebase/README.md

 The source code of our function is located at `functions/src/index.ts`.

 Please note that we group our functions within the `const v2`.
-This way we won't conflict with any functions that are being used for Smusy App V1.
+This way we won't conflict with any functions that are being used for StepCalc App V1.

 ## Deployment